Top 10 Do’s and Don’ts at the Workplace

 3. Dress appropriately

-Your attire should reflect the type of person you are, hence, dress in a manner that makes you look professional.
+Your attire should reflect the type of person you are; hence, dress in a manner that makes you look professional.
 Always consider which type of clothing would send a message that you take your work seriously.
-If your workplace does not have a formal dress code, it is better to avoid certain dresses such as crop tops, translucent t-shirts, or flip-flops which would make more sense in a picnic than at a workplace.
+If your workplace does not have a formal dress code, it is better to avoid certain dresses, such as crop tops, translucent T-shirts, or flip-flops, which would make more sense at a picnic than at a workplace.

 4. Create a Proper personal email address

-You may have thought that having a fancy email address would be a “cool” thing in high school or college, but in the corporate world, it isn’t a good idea.
-Many organizations may create their email address for the employees, but often, they would also require your email address to reach out to you.
+You may have thought that having a fancy email address would be a “cool” thing in high school or college, but it isn’t a good idea in the corporate world.
+Many organizations may create their email address for the employees, but they would often require your email address to reach out to you.
 When you give your email address “coolboy123”, it won’t send the same impression as “first name. last name”.
 It is always better to create a proper email address that mentions your name does not have many adjectives.

 5. Be Enthusiastic